Oscar-Jiram/Predictive-Maintenance-Risk-Scoring/README.md

 - A small number of failure modes explain the majority of failures.
 - Certain machine types consistently exhibit higher failure rates.
 - Risk scoring provides earlier insight than binary failure flags alone.
 - Maintenance prioritization can be improved using risk segmentation.
+- Overall failure rate increases sharply from low to high risk segments.

 ---